jrc03c/pyds/readme.md

 Sorts an array, optionally using a function (as in [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)) to determine whether items should be moved up or down.

 Unlike most of the other functions in this library, this function does _not_ return a numpy array; it returns a plain ol' Python `list`.
 I made this choice because the alternative was spending time figuring out types of data in the sorted set, which seemed unnecessarily costly and complex.
 And if I didn't try to figure out types and just return a numpy array containing the sorted data, it would often complain at me that the array was jagged or that I needed to set `dtype="object"` for the array.
-So, in the end, it was easest just to return a `list`.
+So, in the end, it was easiest just to return a `list`.

 ---